 Do I have to move into a care home?

 Your wishes should always be taken into account when any suggestions are made and the final decision should be yours.
-Get advice from Age NI by telephone on 0808 808 7575 if you think your wishes aren't being taken into account.
-The Elderly Accommodation Counsel (EAC) has information on retirement and care homes.
+Get advice from Age NI by telephone on 0808 808 7575 if you think your feelings are being ignored.
+The Elderly Accommodation Counsel website is a good source of information on housing options for older people.

 Can I choose which care home I move into?